nasserdr/digiRhythm/README.md

 -   [x] Create a function to test if a data set is digiRhythm friendly.
 -   [x] Create a proper documentation for the data set.
 -   [x] configure data sets with lazy loading
--   [ ] Create test functions for all the functionalities.
+-   [ ] Create test functions for all the functions.
 -   [ ] Add a note about the fact that visualizations were created in a way they are aligned with the standards of common journals and give details about these settings + Add a note where the code can be